NicolaCortese/CV/README.md

 ## Nicola Cortese

 After what seemed like an eternity working in finance (6 years) I decided that maybe my side-dabbling in programming could turn into something more.
-I'm excited to start my journey at Makers and to fill this CV with cool projects and stuff..
+I'm really excited to have started my journey as a developer.
+At Makers I've had the opportunity to meet incredible people and to fill this CV with interesting projects and stuff

 ## Projects